 In many jurisdictions, there are a limited number of judges who can hear these cases.
-With only 365 days in a year, and courts closed on weekend and holidays, it can be hard to have a case heard.
+With only 365 days in a year, and courts closed on weekends and holidays, it can be hard to have a case heard.

 Unfortunately, this can lead to many parties experiencing disputes after the case is over.
 These disputes can lead to motions to modify where parties try to change the terms of the original settlement as to custody and parenting time, spousal support and child support.